nicklockwood/iCarousel/README.md

 	- (void)scrollToItemAtIndex:(NSUInteger)index animated:(BOOL)animated;

 This will center the carousel on the specified item, either immediately or with a smooth animation.
 For wrapped carousels, the carousel will automatically determine the shortest (direct, or wraparound) distance to scroll.
-If you need to control the scroll direction, use the scrollByNumberOfItems method instead.
+If you need to control the scroll direction, or want to scroll by more than one revolution, use the scrollByNumberOfItems method instead.

 	- (void)scrollToItemAtIndex:(NSUInteger)index duration:(NSTimeInterval)scrollDuration;